Achim Zeman: Biography

 Zeman studied at the Berlin University of the Arts from 1983 to 1989 and was awarded "Master scholar" (Meisterschüler) by Professor Kuno Gonschior.
 Inspired by him, Zeman discovered the artistic configuration of rooms with the means of painting as an area of his artistic work.
+Besides temporary installations, such as the one at the Rheinisches Landesmuseum in 2008 or the redesign of a room at the Hotel Beethoven in Bonn in 2009 he designs and creates installations for international art exhibitions, such as for Art Chicago 2010 and in 2011 for Art Toronto in the lobby of the Metro Convention Center.
+A permanent installation by Zeman is on view at Concord Park Place in Toronto.
 In 1990 he received a scholarship from the "Kunststiftung Baden-Württemberg", in the following year a working scholarship from the City state of Berlin.
 Zeman is a member of the "Westdeutscher Künstlerbund".
 Since 1992 he lives and works in Cologne, Germany.

 Artistic work

 Panel paintings

 Zeman works with basic geometric shapes such as lines, circles and squares.
 These can be found not only in his spatial installations, but also in his panel paintings.
-He does not apply the color on canvases, but to acrylic glass sheets, which he additionally processes and grinds with lacquers:: "This creates color surfaces that overlap, changing their effect depending on the incidence of light and the location of the viewer" (in German So entstehen Farbflächen, die sich überlappen, je nach Lichteinfall und Standort des Betrachters ihre Wirkung verändern.)
+He does not apply the color on canvases, but to acrylic glass sheets, which he additionally processes and grinds with lacquers: "In his panel paintings, he uses geometric shapes such as lines, circles, and squares, which he works into acrylic glass panels using various techniques to create different effects depending on the angle of the light and the viewer’s perspective."

 Here, many elements of Zeman's working method can be found in a condensed form: the use of geometric forms, repetition as the structuring rhythm of the works, layering, omissions and shifts that create complex image surfaces that have an effect on the viewer.